catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 .. image:: assets/project_dropdown.png

-Everything you do and host on the Catalyst Cloud is in a ``project``.

 The Catalyst Cloud provides an isolated and multi-tenanted approach to creating workspaces.
 These workspaces are typically referred to as a ``project`` but for